Navid-Ishaq/az500-freelancer-projects/README.md

 ➡ Did it improve security?
 Was it scalable?

 7️⃣ **Engaging comic-style summary for retention**
-➡ Learn with a smile — visual and story-based closure..
+➡ Learn with a smile — visual and story-based closure.

 ---